mcombeau/minishell/testing/tests.md

 # Minishell Tests

 This is a master table of tests for the 42 project Minishell.
 Minishell output should be compared to Bash behavior.
-"Expected" column shows Bash output, "Output" column shows our Minishell output.

 Leading and trailling spaces in the output are denoted with the `█` character.